The Master Guide to Choosing the Best Shampoo For a Pomeranian Dog

 The Impact of Water Quality

 If you suspect hard water is an issue, use a clarifying rinse once every three months.
 A simple mixture of one tablespoon of apple cider vinegar in two cups of purified water can strip the mineral buildup and restore the coat’s natural bounce.
+Do not use this more frequently — the acidity, while mild, can be drying if over-applied.

 Dealing with "Stained" Fur: The Tear Stain Dilemma